-Benton Klik won our first Gen Con event, in part of what we are now calling the Legend Series.
-Benton enjoys opera, walks on the beach, and discarding a card to draw a card.
+Brenton Klik won our first Gen Con event, in part of what we are now calling the Legend Series.
+Brenton enjoys opera, walks on the beach, and discarding a card to draw a card.
 Since we couldn’t put those first two things in the game, the third one was a lock.

 Our 2015 Origins winner wanted to be a cyborg tank thing that eats Vipers and Scouts, and what Reed Hartman wants, Reed Hartman gets.
 Especially delicious Vipers and Scouts.

 Chris Shaner is a wonderful person, a true ambassador for the game, and the winner of Gen Con 2015, which was the biggest Star Realms tournament to date.
 CEO Shaner, however, is a terrible person.
 Corrupt…nefarious…with his shady dealings on the floor of the Trade Senate, and the callous way in which he dispatches his rivals.
 I mean, look at his ability.
 He steals bases and ships!
 Clearly not to be trusted.
 (Handsome devil, though!)